hadronized/strongly-typed-thoughts.net/media/blog/rust-doc-feature-problem.md

 I want to share my experience here: most people are *bad* at this – it’s not necessarily their faults, don’t blame them.
 Most teams I worked in were under high pressure, with business deadlines to meet – I’ve been there and still am.
-This is more about a political discussion to have with “the ones who give you such deadlines” but really, **developing a project doesn’t stop to writing code and testing.** Onboarding and discoverability should be considered of a massive importance, because it helps preventing the project from burying itself and getting too bloated for newcomers or even long-running team members to understand *the actual heck is happening there*.
+This is more about a political discussion to have with “the ones who give you such deadlines” but really, **developing a project doesn’t stop at writing code and testing.** Onboarding and discoverability should be considered of a massive importance, because it helps preventing the project from burying itself and getting too bloated for newcomers or even long-running team members to understand *the actual heck is happening there*.
 When someone new joins